reactgraphqlacademy/fb-messenger/README.md

 1. Replace the “footer” HTML at the bottom of App/index.js using the src/Footer.js component.

-2. Refactor the topbar section by creating a function component and pass the dependencies via props.
-Hint: this will be similar to Modal.js.
-Make sure everything works before moving on to the next step
+2. Refactor the topbar section (you can indentify it by `className="top-bar"`) creating a function component (you can call it `TopBar`) and pass the required props.
+Hint, `TopBar` only requires 1 prop and that prop is a function.
+Make sure everything works before moving on to the next step.

-3. Create a component for “Messenger” and pass down the dependencies from App via props.
-Make sure everything works.
-You can start by making a Messenger folder with an index.js.

-4. Is there any state in App/index.js that should be in the Messenger component?
-Refactor this logic out of App/index.js and into Messenger.
-Then, create further function components from the contents of Messenger and pass them down dependencies via props.
-Hint: Create a Threads.js file and a Chat folder with an index.js file inside the Messenger folder.
+3. Create a component called `Messenger` that is children of `App`. `Messenger` should contain all the code of `<div className="messenger">`.
+Suggestion, create a folder called Messenger with an index.js and create the `Messenger` component inside `Messenger/index.js`.
+Let's use this step as a stepping stone in our refactoring.
+Don't put any state inside the `Messenger` component yet, unless you want to implement task 3 and 4 at the same time (only if you are really sure about what you are doing).
+In this step, instead of adding any state inside the `Messenger` component we are going to pass it as props from the parent component.

+4. Move as much state as you can from `App` to `Messenger`.

+5. Break down the `<Messenger>` component inside `Messenger/index.js` into smaller components.
+Suggestion, Create a `Threads.js` file and a folder `Chat` with an `index.js` inside the `Messenger` folder.
+Move as much state as you can from `Messenger` to `Messenger/Threads.js` and `Messenger/Chat/index.js`

-5. Question: Is it possible to move showModal from App/index.js down the tree? why/why not?
+6. Question: Is it possible to move `toggleModal` from App/index.js down the tree?
+Why?

-6. Create a Link component for the a tags in the footer.
+7. Create a Link component for the a tags in the footer.
 Who are the children of the Link component?
 Link should receive a prop called `to` that becomes the href of the <a href={to} ...

 ## 🏋️‍♀️ Bonus exercise